TheBrightSparkDev/MakeWebWork/README.md

 <img src="static/Readme/Contactus.PNG" alt="Image showing the contact us options" width="100%">
 - Pressing submit sends the request.
 <img src="static/Readme/Presubmit.PNG" alt="Image showing the contact us submit button" width="100%">
-- To access the request you need to login as an admin account (user and password at bottom of the readme)
+- To access the request you need to log in as an admin account (user and password at bottom of the readme)
 - Once logged in as an admin go to the admin tab
 - Select the requests option
 - You will now see a list of recent requests expanding them will give more details.